OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/KPI.md

 ### Nr of publications citing ODK or one of its components (see with altmetric and openaire supports how it is possible)
 ### Nr of tutorial attendees / Nr of tutorials downloads
-     Number of tutorial attendees shouls a piece of cake but downloads...?
+Number of tutorial attendees should a piece of cake but downloads...?

 </section>